philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-If you want to exclude link clicks like the Twitter button that don't actually take you away from the current page, it might be tempting to stop those events from propagating.
+If you want to exclude link clicks (like the Twitter button) that don't actually navigate away from the current page, it might be tempting to stop those events from propagating.
 But a much better approach is to inspect the event to see if `preventDefault` has been called.

 You know if the event target was a link and `preventDefault` was invoked, the browser wouldn't actually navigate to the URL, so instead of stopping event propagation, you can just inspect the event object.